Wondering whether I could be the right VA for you and your business?Here are the answers to some questions potential clients often ask me.

 If you’d like to work in partnership with someone who is focused on the comprehensive development of your business, and not simply checking things off a to-do list, you’re far more likely to find that kind of strategic support in an expert and experienced virtual assistant.
 I am a professional, representing you with skill and finesse, and invested in long-term success – both yours and mine.

-Q: I’m in Phoenix and you’re in New York – how do we manage the time difference?
+Q: I’m in Phoenix and you’re in Tennessee – how do we manage the time difference?

 A: I have multiple clients in various time zones and we make it work really well.
 We have common hours when we’re in our offices and can usually connect with one another.
 When we’re not working simultaneously, we can still be making progress individually in moving your business forward.

 Q: What exactly do I pay you for?

 A: Because I work only on retainer, you reserve a block of my time each month.
 I record the time I spend working on your projects, as well as time I spend communicating with you by phone or email.
 I track my time by the minute, and at the end of each month, round the total up to the nearest quarter hour.
 You’re not paying for lunch breaks or water-cooler conversations… only for exactly what your work requires.